Boeing puts 787 battery through tough tests it once avoided

 The NTSB last month questioned the assumptions Boeing and the FAA made when certifying the battery system in 2007.
 The safety agency plans to hold a hearing on the issue next month and is expected to recommend changes to FAA procedures after completing its investigation into the battery failures.

-Boeing spokesman Marc Birtel said Boeing did not use the RTCA standard earlier because it came “after we had completed our certification plans and begun our testing efforts.”
+Boeing spokesman Marc Birtel said Boeing didn’t use the RTCA standard earlier because it came “after we had completed our certification plans and begun our testing efforts.”

 Under the special conditions, the Dreamliner passed “a rigorous test program and an extensive certification program conducted by the U.S. Federal Aviation Administration,” he said.